kolenaIO/kolena/docs/dataset/quickstart.md

 To configure test cases, navigate to the `Quality Standards` tab and click on `Create Test Cases`.
 Select `datapoint.condition` to create test cases based on the condition field.
 Select `Save Test Cases` button to save your test cases to your Quality Standard.

-You will now see that your dataset has been organized into test cases based on the category field.
+You will now see that your dataset has been organized into test cases based on the `condition` field.
 Any Metrics you define will be calculated on each test case.

 <figure markdown>